c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `execute = LAI`

 The *LAI* parameter gives the proportion of leaf surface compared to the ground surface covered by the plants.
 The LAI was introduced as a proxy for field work.
-Simulated LAI values by means of remote sensing are of minor quality.
+Simulated LAI values by means of estimating the photosynthetic active radiation (PAR) are of minor quality.

 ---